Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 Colorful

 One of the most significant benefits of growing wave petunias is their color.
-They come in a wide range of colors, including pink, purple, white, and red.
+They come in a wide range of colors, including yellow, pink, purple, white, and red.

 You can mix and match different colors to create a vibrant and eye-catching garden or container display.